List of paintings by Pieter de Hooch

-The following is an incomplete list of paintings by Pieter de Hooch that are generally accepted as autograph by Peter C. Sutton and other sources.
+The following is an incomplete list of paintings by Pieter de Hooch, a Dutch Golden Age painter, that are generally accepted as autograph by Peter C. Sutton and other sources.
 The list is more or less in order of creation, starting from around 1648 when Pieter de Hooch began painting on his own in Delft.
 Later he moved to Amsterdam and his interiors seem somewhat grander in style.
 Most of his works are genre scenes involving daily life, but he also made at least one religious allegory.